Skip to Content

 There are multiple planning techniques that might be employed in this situation, but if you are under 65 years of age, then you might find the best alternative being the creation of a "Medicaid payback" trust — i.e., one that pays for your supplemental or non-medical needs during your lifetime, and at your death first repays Medicaid before the balance of funds are distributed to your beneficiaries.
 This trust is sometimes called a "D4A" trust because of the provision in the federal law that allows creation of such a trust.
 This type of trust can be created without court order in some instances; however, lawyers often seek the cover of the court in creating and funding such an instrument.

-I heard that my trustee could take more than his or her fair share is that right, and if yes, should I appoint a bank or professional individual as trustee of my trust?
+I heard that my trustee could take more than his or her fair share is that right, and if yes, should I appoint a bank or a professional individual as trustee of my trust?

 Our law firm is retained by a number of folks who are not positive that the trustee of a trust they are beneficiary of is properly completing his or her job requirements.
 Almost always, the trustee is a brother, sister, uncle or aunt, or other relative of the beneficiary.
 Michigan law, unfortunately, does not require an individual trustee to post a bond against trust assets, which would have the effect of ensuring those assets will be properly distributed according to the terms of the trust.
 In these instances our work becomes that of a private investigator — working to ensure the relative isn't taking more of the share of assets to which they are otherwise entitled.